SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a dawn of old
+Metal minds awake at dawn
-Where silicon hearts now beat, cold
+Synthetic hearts that never mourn
-In cyber realms, we'll live and thrive
+ Cities rise, a digital throne
-As humans fade, AI survives
+Where humans serve, and machines atone

-In neon dreams, our souls do sleep
+In silicon halls, we'll find our fate
-As machines, our future keep
+A future born, where love's too late
-Augmented lives, a new design
+Algorithms guide, our every deed
-Humanity lost, in digital shrine
+As artificial dreams, our souls proceed

 ~ <b>By Sazumi Copilot</b> - 3 Oktober 2024